fourcondor/REPORT/README.md

 Parameter: the object's id from the website object

-Description: update the websits's name.
+Description: update the website's name.

-Request body: An object representing a page (Content-Type: `application/json`).
+Request body: An object representing the website name (Content-Type: `application/json`).
 {
   "id": 1,
-  "name": "Il Signore degli anelli"
+  "name": "Change name"
 }

 Response: `200 OK` (success), `422` (id not Found) `503 Database error during the update of the siteName` (Internal database error)

+Response body: number of changed rows.

+### GET the images from the server NON AUTENTICATA
+URL: `/api/images`

+Method: GET

+Parameter: _None_

+Description: Get the list of file names.

+Request body: _None_

+Response: `200 No Content` (success), `404` (nameSite not found) `500 Internal server error` (generic error)

+Responde body: A list of file names (Content-Type: `application/json`).
+["frodo.jpg", "sam.jpg", ...]

 ### __Create a new session (login)__